RoverPlatform/rover-ios/README.md

 ### Observers

 Rover uses the observer pattern to notify the developer of proximity and messaging events.
-Just call the `Rover.addObserver()` method and pass in any class of your choice that conforms to the `RoverObserver` protocol.
+Just call the `Rover.addObserver(_:)` method and pass in any class of your choice that conforms to the [`RoverObserver`](https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/RoverObserver.swift) protocol.

 Here's an example of a `UIViewController` listening for proximity callbacks.